bfanger/svelte-preprocess-react/Readme.md

 Seamlessly use React components inside a Svelte app

-Suports:
+Supports:

 - Nesting (Slot & Children)
 - Contexts
 - SSR

-# "Embrace, extend, and extinguish"
+# "Embrace, extend and extinguish"

-This preprocessor is intended as temporary solution when migrating an existing large React codebase.
+This preprocessor is intended as temporary solution when migrating an existing large React codebase or when a third-party hasn't yet provided a Svelte adapter.
-The goal should be to rewrite all the components to Svelte and remove this preprocessor from your setup.
+After you've gradually converted all components to Svelte you can remove this preprocessor from your setup.

 ## Using React inside Svelte components